 What is Petroleum Engineering?

-In today’s world, energy plays an integral role in our lives, and oil and natural gas are key figures.
+In today’s world, energy plays an integral role in our lives.
+Affordable and equitable access to energy is more important than ever.
 With over seventy percent of the energy consumed within the United States coming from petroleum, to best ensure our future, a balance between sustainability, efficiency and affordability must be maintained.
 Petroleum engineering aims to address these concerns and offer solutions.

 Petroleum engineers come from a variety of backgrounds but all have a strong foundation in math, physics, geology and chemistry and are skilled in the use of advanced computer technology.
 They work with and in nature to develop and apply new technologies and techniques for improved oil and gas recovery while minimizing its impact upon the natural world.
 Petroleum engineers are master problem solvers who face challenges such as technology, economics and politics during the course of their projects.
 A career in petroleum engineering provides new experiences each day, and, because of the global operations of the industry, plenty of opportunity exists to experience a vast array of unique places and cultures.